cmdline-batcheloranator/kn/newRepo/newRepo.md

 `AddKeysToAgent yes`

 ### Remember

-You have to do `ssh-add <privateKey>` after each reboot doesn't seeem to be an issue ubuntu, centos or fedora
+- You have to do `ssh-add <privateKey>` after each reboot
+- This doesn't seeem to be an issue ubuntu, centos or fedora